Solo Dog Walks v Group Dog Walks

 A standard Group dog walk

 This is probably one of the most common services that dog walkers provide.
-It is also cheaper than solo dog walks for obvious reasons; however, they have their place and benefits like solo dog walks.
+It is also cheaper than solo dog walks for apparent reasons; however, they have their place and benefits like solo dog walks.

 At Finchley Dog Walker, we specialise in enriched solo walks and walks for the more senior dog.
 If you are interested in group walks, we recommend Laura of Pet Sitting Finchley.